theMisbahnator/Life-on-Mars/README.md

 Using certain commands, the bot can provide photos from the surface of Mars taken from active Rovers using the [NASA API](https://api.nasa.gov/).
 You can choose between latest photos or a specified date.
-Additionally, you can access weather patterns (currently in the works)

-Furthermore, you can read up on the latest news about mars with the provided relevant news scrapped on the internet using a web scraper.
+Furthermore, you can read up on the latest news about mars with the provided web scraper, pulling articles from up to 10 pages.

 Enjoy! - Misbah Imtiaz